guesswho1234/Rex/README.md

 - Figure (accepts a single PNG file per exercise)
 - Answers (consisting of the solution, answer text, and a solution note)

 Beyond the user interface of Rex,  exercises can also be codes outside of Rex and are accepted as RNW and RMD files.
-Generally, these exercises are not editable eithin Rex.
+Generally, these exercises are, however,not editable within Rex.
 Demo files can be requested via e-mail.

 #### Create Exams